Stewart and Pat Kwoh

 Lorine (Erika) Saito

 Lorine (Erika) Saito, Ph.D., is a fourth generation Japanese American with California roots.
-Erika is an Assistant Professor and Course Lead in Social Emotional Learning (SEL) at National University, and serves as a Subcommittee Chair for the university’s Diversity, Equity, and Inclusion Council.
-She is actively involved in CATESOL, AERA, and CIES, and is an article and associate editor for peer-reviewed journals.
+Erika is the Director of Strategic Partnerships, PK-14 Education at University of Massachusetts Global.
+Prior to this she was an Executive Director; Curriculum & Instruction at Teach Us; Assistant Professor and Program Director in Teacher Credentialing at National University, and served as a Subcommittee Chair for the university’s Diversity, Equity, and Inclusion Council.
+She is actively involved in CATESOL (California Association of Teachers of English to Speakers of Other Languages), AERA (American Educational Research Association), and CIES (Comparative and International Education Society), and is an article and associate editor for peer-reviewed journals.

 Consulting Instructor